JavachipMom/JavaWorks_App/README.md

   -Too many features on other apps

 ##What are the increment steps to the solution??
-  -The minimum viable product will be to look for the nearest coffeeshop..
+  -The minimum viable product will be to look for the nearest coffeeshop within the zipcode that is input on main page.